Yunxiang-Li/Cpp_Primer/Chapter 15. Object-Oriented Programming/Chapter 15. Object-Oriented Programming.md

 ## Exercise 15.25

 **Why did we define a default constructor for `Disc_quote`?
 What effect, if any, would removing that constructor have on the behavior of `Bulk_quote`?**

+The reason is that a `Disc_quote` class has already defined a 4 parameters constructorhas, which prevented the compiler to generate a synthesized default constructor for `Disc_quote`'s derived class `Bulk_quote`.
+Therefore, all `Disc_quote`'s derived classes' default constructors are defined as deleted.
+Thats why `Disc_quote`'s default constructor must be defined explicitly so that the derived classes can call it when executing their own constructors.